Keerthika610318/Restaurant_bot/README.md

 ```

 ### 3. Environment Setup (API Keys & Credentials)
-cp .env.example .env
+ # cp .env.example .env
+# For Windows users, use: copy .env.example .env
- If you are on Windows, you might use: copy .env.example .env
+# If you are on Windows, you might use: copy .env.example .env
- Fill in your Credentials
+# Fill in your Credentials
- Install dependency
+# Install dependency
- Run your main_code
+# Run your main_code

 ```bash
 python -m uvicorn main_code:app --reload